alastairfraser/website/content/research/_index.md

 ## Works in progress

   * Financial Incentives or Persistent Habits?
 How Households Respond to Financial Rewards for Electricity Conservation.
-Working paper.
-Solo-authored.
   * Complements or Substitutes?
 The Importance of Mode Choice In International Trade.
 Working paper.
-Solo-authored.
   * Trade-offs in investment carbon footprints.
-Solo-authored.

 ***